Understanding the Physical Access Control Security Schema

 - What Type of Access Control Management System Should You Use?

-Today we are focuses on selecting and designing electronic access control system (using cards, pins, biometrics, etc.) rather than key based ones.
+Today we are focused on selecting and designing electronic access control systems (using cards, pins, biometrics, etc.) rather than key-based ones.

 - Access Control Cost

 - Access Secured Applications